 STOCKHOLDER ALERT: Monteverde & Associates Continues To Investigate The Following Merger

-- Watford Holdings, Ltd. ( WTRE )relating to its proposed acquisition by Arch Capital Group, Ltd. Under the terms of the agreement, Watford shareholders will receive $31.10 per share in cash.
-Click here for more information: http://monteverdelaw.com/case/watford-holdings-ltd .
+- HD Supply Holdings, Inc. ( HDS )relating to its proposed acquisition by The Home Depot, Inc. Under the terms of the agreement, HDS shareholders are expected to receive $56.00 per share.
+Click here for more information: https://www.monteverdelaw.com/case/hd-supply-holdings-inc-0 .
 It is free and there is no cost or obligation to you.

-- Eidos Therapeutics, Inc. ( EIDX)relating to its proposed acquisition by BridgeBio Pharma, Inc. Under the terms of the agreement, Eidos' shareholders will receive 1.85 shares of BridgeBio common stock or $73.26 in cash per share.
-Click here for more information: https://www.monteverdelaw.com/case/eidos-therapeutics-inc .
+- PNM Resources, Inc. ( PNM )relating to its proposed acquisition by Avangrid, Inc. Under the terms of the agreement, PNM shareholders will receive $50.30 per share in cash.
+Click here for more information: http://monteverdelaw.com/case/pnm-resources-inc .
 It is free and there is no cost or obligation to you.

-- Front Yard Residential Corporation ( RESI )relating to its proposed acquisition by Pretium Partners, LLC and Ares Management Corporation.
-Under the terms of the agreement, RESI shareholders will receive $13.50 in cash per share.
-Click here for more information: https://www.monteverdelaw.com/case/front-yard-residential-corporation-0 .
+- Navistar International Corporation ( NAV )relating to its proposed acquisition by TRATON SE, Inc. Under the terms of the agreement, Navistar shareholders will receive $44.50 per share in cash.
+Click here for more information: https://www.monteverdelaw.com/case/navistar-international-corporation .
 It is free and there is no cost or obligation to you.

-- IHS Markit Ltd. ( INFO) relating to its proposed merger with S&P Global, Inc. ("S&P").
-Under the terms of the agreement, IHS Markit's shareholders will receive 0.2838 shares of S&P common stock per share.
-Click here for more information: https://www.monteverdelaw.com/case/ihs-markit-ltd .
+- Cellular Biomedicine Group, Inc. ( CBMG) relating to its sale to a consortium that includes members of CBMG management and several entities.
+Under the terms of the agreement, CBMG shareholders will receive $19.75 in cash for each share of CBMG stock they own.
+Click here for more information: https://www.monteverdelaw.com/case/cellular-biomedicine-group-inc-0 .
 It is free and there is no cost or obligation to you.

 Contact: Juan E. Monteverde, Esq.MONTEVERDE & ASSOCIATES PC The Empire State Building350 Fifth Ave.
 Suite 4405 New York, NY 10118 United States of America jmonteverde@monteverdelaw.com Tel: (212) 971-1341